 How fast can a Liquid storefront actually be?

-The Enea build is not exotic.
-It is a custom Liquid theme with the same primitives every Shopify dev has access to: section-based templates, native theme editor, Shopify CDN, no special infrastructure.
-The PDP hero image is preloaded with explicit width and height.
-The variant selector is rendered server-side from product.selected_or_first_available_variant so the page is interactive without waiting for JavaScript.
-The cart drawer is lazy-mounted on first interaction.
-App scripts are audited every quarter.
-Fonts are subset and self-hosted.
-Tracking scripts are gated behind a consent prompt past first paint.
+Enea Studio is a live Liquid storefront with real-user CrUX data of LCP 2.1s, INP 129ms, CLS 0.05.
+All three pass on mobile.
+No Hydrogen, no React.
+The build is not exotic: section-based templates, native theme editor, Shopify CDN, no special infrastructure.
+PDP hero preloaded with explicit width and height.
+Variant selector rendered server-side from product.selected_or_first_available_variant.
+Cart drawer lazy-mounted on first interaction.
+App scripts audited quarterly.
+Fonts subset and self-hosted.
+Tracking scripts gated behind a consent prompt past first paint.

 The 5 cases where Hydrogen actually wins

-Hydrogen is the right call when at least one of five conditions is true: you need sub-1-second LCP as a non-negotiable business requirement, you are running multi-channel headless including native and kiosk, you need custom checkout flows on a non-Plus plan, you have personalization at scale that breaks server-rendered caching, or you have custom SEO architecture that Liquid cannot model.
-If none of those apply, you are paying for complexity you will not use.
+Hydrogen is the right call when at least one of five conditions is true: sub-1-second LCP as a non-negotiable business requirement, multi-channel headless including native and kiosk, custom checkout flows on a non-Plus plan, personalization at scale that breaks server-rendered caching, or custom SEO architecture Liquid cannot model.
+If none apply, you are paying for complexity you will not use.
+The honest test: can you articulate which case applies in one sentence without hedging.

 When does sub-1-second LCP justify Hydrogen?